 Lease liabilities are initially measured at the present value of the lease payments, discounted at the rate implicit in the lease, or if that cannot be readily determined, at the Group's incremental borrowing rate.
-The weighted average incremental borrowing rate used during the year was 4.55% (2022: 3.27%) which was influenced by the timing of new and modified leases.
+The weighted average incremental borrowing rate used during the year was 5.10% (2023: 4.55%).